-This table is intended only as a quick reference tool.
+This table is intended as a quick reference tool.
 The sections are only summarized.
 You must read the entire provision to properly understand the full requirements of each section.
-You can find a copy of the Municipal Government Act at:
+You can find a copy of the Freedom of Information and Protection of Privacy Act at: